joshurtree/stt-api/README.md

 * [Docker](https://docker.com) or [Podman](https://podman.io)
 * [Curl](https://curl.se) (aready installed on all Linux, Mac and Windows 10 or later)

-## Installation
-Make a directory where your access tokens will be stored.
-This documentation assumes you have used the directory "stt-tokens".
+## Retriveing an access for you account
-For your main account run the command
+Run the command
 ```
 curl -X POST \
     -d 'username=<email>' -d 'password=<password>' -d 'grant_type=password'  \